Can I Claim Workers' Compensation for Workplace Bullying?

 - Informing an employee that their behaviour is undesirable

-- Requesting workers perform reasonable duties
+- Requesting workers to perform reasonable duties

 - Taking steps to retain consistent work standards